GovTechSG/ship-hats-portal/declare-dgp-systems.md

     Make sure that you are in the required account.
 If needed, refer to [Switch account](manage-account).
 1. From the side menu, click **Systems**.
-1. Clear the **This system is not associated with any system** check box.
+1. Clear the **This subscription is not associated with any system** check box.

     <!--<kbd>![dgp](./images/nosys.png ':size=100%')</kbd>-->
 1. Click **Add system**.